AmeyaBagal/Code-for-VLSI/README.md

 7. **Conversion to fp32**:
    - After obtaining the `bf16` multiplication result, it is converted to `fp32` by extending the mantissa to 23 bits (with trailing zeros) and retaining the sign and exponent fields, making it ready for further operations in `fp32`.

+## Addition of fp32 Types

+Once the `bf16` multiplication result is converted to `fp32`, it is added to the operand **C**, which is already in `fp32` format.
+The `fp32` addition process follows these steps to ensure precision:

+### Steps in fp32 Addition

+1. **Align Exponents**:
+   - Identify the exponents of both `fp32` operands (the converted result from `bf16` multiplication and **C**).
+   - Shift the mantissa of the operand with the smaller exponent to the right, aligning it with the larger exponent.
+This ensures the numbers are in the same scale for addition, though some precision may be lost due to the shift.

+2. **Add the Mantissas**:
+   - After alignment, the mantissas of both operands are added (or subtracted, if the signs differ).
+   - The sum may temporarily exceed 23 bits due to the added precision.

+3. **Normalize the Result**:
+   - If the mantissa sum exceeds the 23-bit limit, it is normalized by shifting right and incrementing the exponent.
+This step ensures the result fits within the `fp32` format.

+4. **Handle Overflow/Underflow**:
+   - If the exponent exceeds the maximum allowable range, overflow occurs, resulting in an `Inf` or `NaN` value.
+   - Conversely, if the exponent falls below the minimum range, underflow occurs, producing a result close to zero.

+5. **Round the Result**:
+   - The final mantissa is rounded to the nearest representable value in `fp32`, keeping accuracy within the 23-bit mantissa.

+6. **Combine the Components**:
+   - The final result combines the sign, normalized exponent, and rounded mantissa, yielding a 32-bit floating-point output in `fp32` format.

+### Final Result

+After following these steps, the addition process results in a final `fp32` value, representing the accurate MAC operation output.
+This high precision output, despite the initial `bf16` inputs, allows for precise accumulations required in many applications.